Construction & Demolition Waste

 The Complete Assessment Applicant Package provides information on these updated requirements.

-Requirements for projects receiving a Building Permit dated Nov.
-2, 2017 or later: a project must divert from the landfill 65% of waste materials removed from the site, excluding Alternative Daily Cover (ADC).
+Diversion requirements for projects receiving a Building Permit after Nov.
+2, 2017: a project must divert from the landfill 65% of waste materials removed from the site, excluding Alternative Daily Cover (ADC).
 The City continues to enforce State requirements, but in addition, the City will not allow ADC to be counted as diversion, since this is material that is placed on the active face of a landfill at the end of the day.
 In addition to California Building Code requirements, the City of Emeryville will include demolition-only projects as subject to the City requirements.
 Read the full for more information.

 Exemptions: Projects generating less than 2 lbs. per square foot of project space, and residential remodeling projects that don't increase the livable space of the building will be exempt from this requirements.
 All other permitted construction and demolition projects will be subject to the above requirements.

 Tip: To increase project overall diversion, if a facility does not divert at least 65% of mixed materials without ADC: